When it comes to DIY, safety must always come first. Otherwise, as highlighted by the title, you might DYI, and by that, I mean do yourself in!

 - Wash your hands before eating and drinking.
 Sorry if I sound like your mother here, but you must always wash your hands before having something to eat or drink.
 You will be handling all kinds of tools and materials, and your hands will be less than clean, even after wearing gloves.
 Resist the urge to eat in your work area too, and don’t leave any open food or drink containers nearby.
 Wash your hands as thoroughly as possible, and then enjoy your lunch or snack in a clean and safe place.

 - Keep a first-aid kit nearby.
 From scratches and grazes to sawn-off fingers (ouch), the chances of an accident are high.
 Of course, you can prevent the risk of an accident by taking care and time in what you are doing, but you should still have first-aid equipment nearby, just in case the unthinkable happens.
 There are some examples here if you don’t already have one in your home.
+If you don’t have suitable first aid kits or equipment then consider Coast2Coast First Aid & Aquatics in Hamilton that can help and guide you to the most suitable items for you area of specialty.

 - Use the right tools for the job.
 If you already have DIY know-how, then you are probably not an idiot, so this guide to the right tools shouldn’t surprise you.
 Still, it’s always worth making sure you are using the right thing, as not only are you risking your safety, but you won’t be as effective otherwise.
 You should also ensure your tools meet British or European standards (look for the Kitemark), and if any of them break, replace them rather than carry on regardless with something no longer fit for purpose.